maelle/rmd-blogging-course/content/wordpress/further-resources.en.md

 * with code and docs.

-I'd be glad to help you improve as an R package developer if you feel you're a n00b.
+I'd be glad to help you with R package development tips if you feel you're a n00b.

 ## Migrate your content to a static website?